timescale/docs/timescaledb/how-to-guides/compression/manually-compress-chunks.md

     ```sql
     SELECT show_chunks('example', older_than => INTERVAL '3 days');
     ```
-1. This returns a liast of chunks.
+1. This returns a list of chunks.
 Take a note of the chunk names:
     ||show_chunks|
     |---|---|
     |1|_timescaledb_internal_hyper_1_2_chunk|